Cepesp-Fgv/cepesp-python/README.md

 | 2016                |   Prefeito, Vereador    |
 | 2018                |   Presidente, Governador, Senador, Deputado Federal, Deputado Estadual    |

-It is possible to download **multiple years** in a single request, once the above mentioned match of years and positions is observed.
+It is possible to download **multiple years** in a single request, once the above-mentioned match of years and positions is observed.

 Exemple: